ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## wordShingleMinHashArgCaseInsensitive {#wordshingleminhashargcaseinsensitive}

-Splits a string in ASCII into shingles of `shinglesize` words each and returns the word shingles that correspond to word shingles in the calculation of the minimum and the maximum hashes of [wordShingleMinHashCaseInsensitive](#wordshingleminhashcaseinsensitive) function with the same input.
+Splits a string in ASCII into parts (shingles) of `shinglesize` words each and returns the shingles with minimum and maximum word hashes, calculated by the [wordShingleMinHashCaseInsensitive](#wordshingleminhashcaseinsensitive) function with the same input.
 Is case insensitive.

 **Syntax**